 “We were given the property the club had bought south of the original course, and the first stage involved building a new nine on this dead-flat piece of farmland,” says Bruce Charlton, RTJ II president and chief design officer, who oversaw the Oxbow renovation on the ground.
 “On that new nine — all of it west of the new levee — we incorporated the levee grade, built a series of interconnected lakes (to mimic an oxbow), and even replicated a double-jump water hole from the old course.

-“We did have to account for 42 home lots in this routing, because they were displaced by the new levee.
-But let’s be honest: The Diversion Authority acted here to protect homes, not the golf course, and it turned out to be a very good deal for all involved.
+“We did have to account for 42 home lots in this routing because they were displaced by the new levee, but let’s be honest — the Diversion Authority acted here to protect homes, not the golf course, and it turned out to be a very good deal for all involved.
 The displaced folks had the option to take one of the lots in the new development.”

 The second phase involved taking holes from the original 18 (those on higher ground), rerouting and reimagining them, and then integrating them with the new nine to the south.
 Charlton and his team also had to account for a new (and newly sited) clubhouse and the club’s strong desire to have returning nines.
-Eventually, the pieces of this puzzle all fit together.
+Eventually, the pieces of the puzzle all fit together.

 “Members had their first chance to play those holes in August (2019),” Charlton says, “and they took some getting used to — downhill tee shots, uphill shots into greens.
 I mean, you can’t believe how flat this piece of ground had been.
 It’s still pretty darned flat, but the finished, integrated product really came out great.”

-When you consider the highest point on the property today is atop the levee (928 feet above sea level), and the new lakes bottom out at 902, you can understand the nuanced and extremely small margins of error involved here.
+When you consider that the highest point on the property today is atop the levee (928 feet above sea level) and the new lakes bottom out at 902, you can understand the nuanced and extremely small margins of error involved here.
 All the shaping carefully undertaken by Charlton and the construction team took place between 916 and 928 feet above sea level.